radiovisual/birdwatch/readme.md

   - Custom sorting functions can now be passed to the Birdwatch instance.
 - Birdwatch saves the filtered and sorted tweets to the hard disk, so you can use the cache file anyway you want, **but Birdwatch only uses in-memory cache to serve data**.
 [Discussion here](https://github.com/radiovisual/birdwatch/issues/9).
 - Internally, the entire codebase has adopted the ES6 syntax (transpiles with Babel).
 - The unit testing framework has migrated from Mocha to AVA.
+- Simplified install process.

 ### License